WHAT DOES IT MEAN TO BE A MEMBER OF GRAYSON UNITED METHODIST CHURCH?

 Everyone can attend church.
 We welcome all and membership into Grayson United Methodist Church isn’t mandatory to attend.
 However, we believe becoming a member helps you on your journey into becoming a disciple of Jesus Christ.
 United Methodists vow to faithfully participate in the church’s ministries by their prayers, presence, gifts, service and witness.
 When you profess your membership to Grayson United Methodist Church, we will ask you to uphold those vows.

 Are you ready to become a Member?
-Join us on October 6th for a SPECIAL Membership Sunday.
-Click here to let us know!
+Click here to sign up.

 Philippians 4:6 says, "Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God."
 Making the vow to uphold the congregation through our prayers may be hard for some because it isn't always clear what that means.
 What it means is about being in a relationship with God.
 Have you ever had a piece of news, good or bad, that you couldn’t wait to share with a friend?
 The more we talk with God, or pray, the closer our relationship with God becomes.
 The more we pray for others, the more open we are to accept and love each other as God loves us.

 We ask you uphold the church with your Presence:

 Showing up matters.
 It means we are a part of something bigger than ourselves.
 Being a member of Grayson United Methodist Church, or any church, means we are a part of a community of Christ followers who care and are present for each other.
 Community fosters love.
 Galatians 6:2: Carry each other’s burdens, and in this way you will fulfill the law of Christ.

 We ask you uphold the church with your Gifts: